 …is the smallest of the States but offers a wide array of places to hike, walk, or bike.
 Rhode Island also has some tremendously beautiful sites whether it be by the ocean, in the rolling hills, or in the middle of the city.

-Providence and Newport are the primary tourist destinations in Rhode Island.
+Providence, Newport, and Block Island are the primary tourist destinations in Rhode Island.

 Rhode Island is also home to five National Wildlife Refuges.
-They are all in the southern end of the state and all offer views of the ocean or salt ponds.
-They include Trustom Pond, Ninigret, and Sachuset Point.
+They are all in the southern end of the state (including Block Island) and some have trails open to the public.
+They all offer views of the ocean or salt ponds.

-I’ve researched many books and websites to compile a list of nearly 300 walks and I have been adding them to the blog site as I complete them.
+I’ve researched many books and websites to compile an ever-growing list of nearly 500 walks and I have been adding them to the blog site as I complete them.

 I hope you find these blogs useful.
 I’ve included nature hikes, beach walks, urban walks, city parks, state parks, and bike paths as well, varying in lengths of less than a mile to over 10 miles.

-Distances are measured by using phone apps such as Alltrails and EveryTrail and are approximate only.
+Distances are measured by using phone apps such as Alltrails, EveryTrail, and Map My Hike and are approximate only.